 It is difficult to pinpoint the time to start writing, but if you find yourself going in circles with materials, it may be useful for starting to write.
 When writing, consider the audience you are writing for.
 Try to keep sentences short and develop one main idea per paragraph.

 Become familiar with your referencing style and when to reference.
 Once you have an understanding of it, then you will be able to recognise when to reference easily.
 Consult the style early on in the writing process.
-In general, be consistent in your footnotes.
+In general, be consistent in your references.
 This way, even if you have made a mistake, you have consistently made that mistake and it shows your professionalism.
-Use your Word program fully to introduce cross-referencing.
+Use your Word program fully to introduce cross-referencing, if applicable.

 11. Reviewing & Editing